AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-05-advanced-process-building-features/quizz.md

 </details>

-## :small_red_triangle_down: What additional configuration steps are required on an Action after you have added it to a process?
+## 💮 What additional configuration steps are required on an Action after you have added it to a process?

 _There are two correct answers._